WillemAchterhof/archguard/README.md

 * TPM 2.0
 * measured boot
 * hardware-aware configuration
-* detection of security-relevant hardware or firmware changes
+* reduced unnecessary hardware support

 ArchGuard does not assume that the TPM itself makes a system secure.

-The TPM is used as part of a larger chain of trust.
+The TPM is used as one component of a larger chain of trust.

 ---

 # 1. Boot Integrity

-ArchGuard uses a **Unified Kernel Image (UKI)** and Secure Boot.
+ArchGuard uses a **Unified Kernel Image (UKI)** together with Secure Boot and measured boot.

 The intended boot chain is: